 \section{Abstract}

 This article presents a $3$-local characterisation of the sporadic simple group $\McL$ and its automorphism group.
-The theorem is underpinned by two further identification theorems the proofs of which are character theoretic.
+The proof of the theorem is underpinned by two further identification theorems, one due to Camina and Collins and the other proved in this paper.
+Both these supporting results are proved by using character theoretic methods.
 The main theorem is applied in our investigation of groups with a large $3$-subgroup \cite{PS1}.